REGULATIONS FOR THE SOCIETY’S SHOW EXHIBITION OF HORSES, PONIES & DONKEYS

 All objections must be made in writing to the Show Office within one hour of the termination of the judging of the classes in question on the day of the Show; such objection to be accompanied by a deposit of £5.00, this deposit to be forfeited in the event of the objection proving unfounded and/or frivolous.

-34. All of the Stewards and Committees are volunteers who dedicate their time to organising and running the Edenbridge & Oxted Agricultural Show.
-We kindly ask that you respect them during the event.
+All of the Stewards and Committees are volunteers who dedicate their time to organising and running the Edenbridge & Oxted Agricultural Show.
+The Show operates a zero tolerance approach to abuse of our volunteers and kindly asks that you respect them during the event.

 The Organisers of this show have taken reasonable precautions to ensure the health and safety of everyone present.
 For these measures to be effective, everyone must take all reasonable precautions to avoid and prevent accidents occurring and must obey the instructions of the Organisers and all the Officials and Stewards.